JetBrains/kotlin-web-site/docs/topics/gradle.md

 | `verbose` | Enable verbose logging output.
 Works only when the [Gradle debug log level enabled](https://docs.gradle.org/current/userguide/logging.html)         |  | false |
 | `freeCompilerArgs` | A list of additional compiler arguments.
 You can use experimental `-X` arguments here too.
 See an [example](#example-of-additional-arguments-usage) |  | [] |

-> We are  going to remove the attribute `freeCompilerArgs` in future releases.
+> We are going to deprecate the attribute `freeCompilerArgs` in future releases.
 If you miss some option in the Kotlin Gradle DSL,
 > please, [file an issue](https://youtrack.jetbrains.com/newissue?project=kt).
 >
 > {type="warning"}